Toonami

 In 2004 Toonami was moved to Saturday nights, with its weekday spot being taken up by Miguzi.
 The block was expanded to four hours.
 After three years running in this format, in October 2007 Toonami was shortened to two hours.

-Cartoon Network cancelled Toonami on September 20, 2008, with its final broadcast airing on the same day.
-Employees who were charged with maintaining the block will be shuffled into other departments.
-It is believed that Adult Swim will pick up the slack with anime on the channel, but the block itself had severely cut its own "action" Saturday schedule only two weeks before Toonami was ended.
-"Toonami Jetstream" will also continue, with "Toonami" dropped from the name.
+On September 20, 2008, Cartoon Network ended Toonami.
+Employees who were charged with maintaining the block were shuffled into other departments.
+It was believed that Adult Swim picked up the slack with anime on the channel, but the block itself had severely cut its own "action" Saturday schedule only two weeks before Toonami was ended.
+"Toonami Jetstream" also continued, with "Toonami" dropped from the name until January 2009.

-The block is slated to be replaced with another "action cartoon" block on Friday nights.
+The block was replaced with another "action cartoon" block on Friday nights titled "You Are Here" and was also replaced with an action cartoon movie block titled "Action Flicks" on Saturday nights.
 The September 20 block ended on the word "Bang," as said by the host of Toonami, voiced by Steven Blum.
 The word is closely associated with Cowboy Bebop and Blum's portrayal of Spike Spiegel in the series.
-The series never aired on Toonami, but was a critical part of popularizing anime on Adult Swim.
+The series never aired on Toonami prior to the Adult Swim revival, but was a critical part of popularizing anime on Adult Swim.

 [edit] Toonami Jetstream

-As of 7/17/06, Cartoon Network offers select series, including new anime from VIZ Media, as streaming video online.
-Some of these series are Cartoon Network repeats, others are programs never-before-seen on US television.
+Until January 2009, Cartoon Network offered select series, including new anime from VIZ Media, as streaming video online.
+Some of these series were Cartoon Network repeats, others were programs never-before-seen on US television.

 [edit] Soundtrack Releases